 What are the greatest challenges currently facing financial and economic experts?

 To an extent, some of the greatest challenges are behind us.
-Kudos to the pioneers, who first educated tribunals about the “compounding” of interest, the “discounting” of future losses, or the “cash flows” that investors typically used to assess the value of an investment.
+Kudos to the pioneers, who first educated tribunals about the “compounding” of interest, the “discounting” of future losses, or the “cash flows” typically used by investors to assess the value of an investment.

-Many key concepts are now well understood and, perhaps partly as a result, expert evidence is seen as more commoditised, resulting in more competition, which can be challenging.
+Many key concepts are now well understood and, perhaps partly as a result, expert evidence is seen as more commoditised, resulting in more competition in the market.

-At the same time, damages are less often overlooked, and the increased sophistication of counsel and tribunals means that parties really need to get it right, allowing reliable experts to thrive.
+At the same time, damages are less often overlooked, and the increased sophistication of parties, counsels and tribunals means that parties really need to get it right, allowing reliable experts to thrive.

 At present we are increasingly approached to act as experts in litigation proceedings before French courts.
 I could see our team doing more work in that space in the future.